jpush/aurora-imui/README_EN.md

 # Aurora IMUI
 [中文文档](./README.md)

-Aurora IMUI is a easy use UI library for instant messaging, contains message list and input view, can use together or apart of them, depends on your choice.
-Currently support text, photo, voice and video types of messages, you can custom your layout either.
+Aurora IMUI is a easy use UI library for instant messaging, without any specific IM SDK limits.
+Provide message list, chat input view components currently.
+Supporting message types include: text, image, voice and video.
+We provide default interface styles, and also support for customization.

+Now is supports Android and iOS, we will going to support React Native either.

 <p align="center">
     <a target="_blank">